-The Ontario government announced this week that religious services are permitted to open, up to a 30% capacity rate.
+The Ontario government announced that religious services are permitted to open, up to a 30% capacity rate.
 What does this mean for services at Rideau Park United Church?

 - Our Worship and Music Committee met last week to discuss the implications of re-opening our building for worship services, which are currently being livestreamed.
 Our discussions reflected an abundance of care for our congregation, as well as the impact of physical distancing, controlling numbers and seating, and the absence of singing in worship and coffee time after worship.
 When we do return to worship, it will not be the worship it used to be.